John V of Portugal: Catholic Church

 Clement XI's successor, Innocent XIII, had served as Apostolic Nuncio to Portugal from 1697 to 1710, at the court of John and his father King Peter II.
 However, Innocent XIII's time in Portugal is cited to have been the source of his dislike of the Society of Jesus, owing to the immense power that the Jesuits held at the Portuguese court and the concessions they held across the Portuguese Empire at the time.
 An ongoing issue of importance to the Portugal was the long-standing Chinese Rites controversy, which largely concerned the methods used in Asia by the Jesuits, which were largely under patronage of the Portuguese.
 Innocent's decision to prohibit the Jesuits from continuing their missions in China caused great upset at the Portuguese court.
 Though Innocent XIII's successor, Benedict XIII, was the only pope to descend from Portuguese royalty (descending from King Denis), relations were no warmer with Portugal than under his predecessor.
 Discontent with the Vatican's dismissal of his requests, John retaliated against Benedict XIII in 1728, closing the Papal Nunciature in Lisbon, recalling all Portuguese cardinals from Rome, and prohibiting official relations between Portuguese subjects and the Holy See.
 Benedict sought to resolve the issues through an amicable intermediary, King Don Philip V of Spain, though John refused.

 An issue of significance to John concerned the rank and appointment of the Apostolic Nuncio in Portugal, which the King wished to be raised to the dignity of a crown-cardinal and demanded input in the selection process.
 Both Clement XI and Innocent XIII had denied John's requests and Benedict XIII had failed to mediate a resolution.
 Only during the fourth papacy of John's reign was the issue resolved, when Pope Clement XII acquiesced to the king's demands, in 1730, elevating the Portuguese nunciature to the dignity shared only with France, Austria, and Spain.
 John's last pope and Clement XII's successor, Benedict XIV, had a markedly better relation with the King, granting the King his desired recognition as a lawful Christian monarch.
 In 1748, the Pope awarded the title of "Most Faithful Majesty" to John and his successors.

 Imperial administration

-Diplomat Luís da Cunha negotiated Portugal's annexation of Uruguay at the Congress of Utrecht.
+Luís da Cunha negotiated Portugal's annexation of Uruguay at the Congress of Utrecht.

 John's reign saw the rise of the Americas as the bastion of Portuguese imperial power, as fortunes became less lucrative in Asia and Africa.
 Under John, the Portuguese Empire saw territorial gains in modern-day Brazil, India, Kenya, Uruguay, East Timor, Angola, and Mozambique, among others.
 John sought to exert strict control over the government, trade and communications of his overseas imperial possessions.